-• All required immunizations appropriate to age, including Varicella (chickenpox), and Haemophilus Influenza Type B (HIB).
+All required immunizations appropriate to age, including, one (1) dose of Measles-Mumps-Rubella (MMR), Varicella (chickenpox), and Haemophilus Influenza Type B (HIB).
 Varicella vaccine is not required if a child has documentation of a history of Varicella disease.

 (3) Kindergarten-Grade 5